PrincetonUniversity/software_testing/01_overview/README.md

 #### *A test suite makes debugging easier*

-If you have a battery of tests for a certain piece of code then when a bug arises you can run the test suite to rule out potential problems.
+If you have a battery of tests for a certain piece of code then when a bug arises (or is suspected) you can run the test suite to rule out potential problems.
 Running the test suite is usually the first thing to do when a bug is found.

 See Wintersession [debugging workshop](https://my.princeton.edu/OWCE/rsvp?id=1340958) on January 15, 2022.